Genitourinary Cancers Symposium Media Resource Center

 Embargoed meeting information will be made available to credentialed media through ASCO's Media Headquarters.
 Once your media credentials are approved, you will receive email notifications when embargoed information has been posted.

-2015 Genitourinary Cancers Symposium Press Program to Highlight New Insights for Development and Management of Prostate and Kidney Cancers
+2016 Genitourinary Cancers Symposium Press Program to Feature Research Advances in Prostate and Kidney Cancers

-ALEXANDRIA, Va. – Co-sponsors of the 2015 Genitourinary Cancers Symposium announced today five abstracts that will be featured in the meeting’s official press program.
+ALEXANDRIA, Va. – Co-sponsors of the 2016 Genitourinary Cancers Symposium announced today three abstracts that will be highlighted in the meeting’s official Press Program.
 Read the full release.